theelectricbrain/PySeidon/README.md

   mere attempt to acknowledge the work of those who participated more or less indirectly to the development of this tool box.
-We are consciously standing on the shoulders of a multitude giants...so please forgive us if we forgot one of them
+We are consciously standing on the shoulders of a multitude giants...so please forgive us if we forgot one of them.
 * The present package is currently in Beta testing, so the more feedback, the better